 There’s a fatigue that comes with crisis that’s a little hard to describe.

 The adrenaline that got you through the first month gave way to the sustained drone of decision after decision, assault after assault, and disappointment after disappointment.

-So you’ve lived for your summer break.
+So you’ve lived for your week-long break.
 I get it.

 Everybody has.There's a fatigue that comes with crisis that's a little hard to describe.
 Click To Tweet